 Spinal injections-pain management: Useful non-operative armamentarium to manage back pain arises due to Lumbar disc herniation (sciatica/disc prolapse), canal stenosis, sacroiliitis, facet arthropathy.

-Surgery: A large number of surgical interventions options are available ranging from traditional open procedures of decompression and fusion to more minimally invasive procedures such as microdiscectomy, endoscopic discectomy, vertebroplasty/kyphoplasty, minimally invasive TLIF, OLIF, XLIF instrumented fusion techniques.
+Surgery: A large number of surgical intervention options are available ranging from traditional open procedures of decompression and fusion to more minimally invasive procedures such as microdiscectomy, endoscopic discectomy, vertebroplasty/kyphoplasty, minimally invasive TLIF, OLIF, XLIF instrumented fusion techniques.
 More complex procedures such as scoliosis, kyphosis deformity correction or tumour excision depending upon the pathology.

 Majority of patients with back pain as mentioned earlier do not require surgery, however, a small percentage of patients eventually require surgical intervention if their symptoms are not settling down with the non-operative measures or if patients found to have red flag signs(most of them).
 In the 21st century, with better technology and better-trained spine surgeons, the success rate of spine surgery has improved considerably with significantly reduced complication rate.
 The myth of every patient becoming paralysed or permanently disabled after spine surgery does not hold true in today’s world.